-2. Climate-driven range expansions or contractions As bioclimatic zones shift, many terrestrial mammals are undergoing range expansions or contractions based on their thermal tolerance and ecological flexibility (Elsen et.al., 2022).
+2. Climate-driven range expansions or contractions As bioclimatic zones shift, many terrestrial mammals are undergoing range expansions or contractions based on their thermal tolerance and ecological flexibility (Elsen et al., 2022).
 A global review of mammal distributions found that over 50% of studied species exhibited poleward or elevational range shifts averaging 11 meters uphill and 17 kilometers poleward per decade.
 Species with broader ecological niches are expanding their range into new territories.
 The red fox (Vulpes vulpes), previously absent from the Arctic tundra, has moved into higher latitudes, displacing native Arctic foxes (Vulpes lagopus) due to competitive superiority in milder climates.
 In contrast, range contractions are being observed among climate-sensitive species.
 The American pika (Ochotona princeps) has disappeared from over 40% of previously occupied sites in the Great Basin due to rising temperatures and reduced snowpack, which affect both thermal regulation and habitat moisture.
 Moose (Alces alces) in southern parts of their range are experiencing declines due to heat stress, parasite proliferation, and habitat degradation, leading to contraction of populations southward and elevational retreat in mountainous regions.
 Such climate-driven redistributions have profound implications for biodiversity, interspecies interactions, and ecosystem functioning.

 E. Social and Interspecific Interactions

-1. Changes in group size and social structure Environmental stressors induced by climate variability are reshaping mammalian group dynamics and social organization (Fisher et.al., 2021).
+1. Changes in group size and social structure Environmental stressors induced by climate variability are reshaping mammalian group dynamics and social organization (Fisher et al., 2021).
 Studies on African elephants (Loxodonta africana) show that prolonged droughts influence group cohesion and fission-fusion dynamics.
 Under extreme water scarcity, smaller subgroups are formed to reduce competition at watering points.
-Meerkats (Suricata suricatta), living in arid environments, display reduced cooperative behaviour during extended dry periods, with a decline in sentinel activity and pup feeding effort.
+Meerkats (Suricata suricatta) living in arid environments, display reduced cooperative behaviour during extended dry periods, with a decline in sentinel activity and pup feeding effort.
 These behavioural shifts correspond to changes in resource availability and body condition.
 In primates, such as baboons (Papio spp.), high ambient temperatures have been correlated with decreased social grooming and reduced time spent in cohesive groups, suggesting thermoregulatory costs alter traditional social behaviours.
 Group size is also influenced by predation risk, which may itself fluctuate under climate change.
 For instance, studies in northern Canada have shown that caribou (Rangifer tarandus) form larger aggregations in response to predator pressure, but habitat degradation and earlier snowmelt disrupt these protective group dynamics.

-2. Competitive and predator-prey dynamics affected by behaviour Climate change is modifying temporal and spatial overlap between predators and prey, as well as between competitive species (Carroll et.al., 2024).
+2. Competitive and predator-prey dynamics affected by behaviour Climate change is modifying temporal and spatial overlap between predators and prey, as well as between competitive species (Carroll et al., 2024).
 As warming alters foraging windows and mobility, predator-prey interactions become increasingly asynchronous.
 For example, Arctic wolves (Canis lupus arctos) face reduced hunting success when caribou alter migration routes or timings due to temperature-driven snowmelt.
 Increased range overlap between generalist and specialist species is intensifying interspecific competition.
 The northward expansion of the red fox is not only reducing the range of Arctic foxes but also impacting rodent prey communities through intensified predation.
-The same applies to invasive species, such as raccoons (Procyon lotor) in temperate zones, which are expanding their range into areas occupied by native mesopredators and displacing them through both direct aggression and resource competition.
+The same applies to invasive species, such as raccoons (Procyon lotor) in temperate zones, which are expanding their range into areas occupied by native meso-predators and displacing them through both direct aggression and resource competition.
 Predator avoidance behaviour is also shifting.
 For instance, ungulates like elk (Cervus canadensis) are altering diel activity patterns to avoid predators under thermal constraints, often leading to increased encounters with human infrastructure.
 These interactions highlight the complex and cascading effects of climate-induced behavioural adaptations on interspecies dynamics.

 IV.
-Case Studies Across Mammalian Taxa
+Case Studies across Mammalian Taxa

 A. Large Herbivores (e.g., deer, elephants, bison)